Navigating Deep Directory Trees¶

 lrwxr-xr-x 1 tunison wheel 8 Jan 11 10:12 newname@ -> realfile

 So a way to make use of symlinks is to create a directory of them, and refer to those when doing things like changing directories.
 I use the following scheme myself.
-You can name your directory whatever you want, such as “redirect” instead of the shorter ”r”.
+You can name your directory whatever you want, such as "redir" or “redirect” instead of the shorter ”r” shown here.

 mkdir ~/r